-Our Modern Languages BA, starting in September2019, lets you choose one or two from French, German, Russian, Spanish, Catalan and Portuguese, with the option of taking a further language as a minor subject – including Arabic, Chinese or Japanese.
+Our BA Modern Languages lets you choose one or two from French, German, Russian, Spanish and Portuguese, with the option of taking a further language as a minor subject after your first year – including Catalan, Chinese (Mandarin), Modern Arabic or Japanese.

-No prior knowledge of any languages is required, except for French.
+No prior knowledge of any language is required, unless you intend to study two languages in which case you will need a minimum of a GCSE in one of the languages you wish to study.
 We stream many of our language classes, from beginner to native speaker, so you’ll be taught at the right level.

 You’ll spend your third year studying or working overseas, an exceptional opportunity to put your languages to the test and develop your intercultural competence.